 The expansion of the railroads in central Florida put a real crimp in steamboat travel on the St. Johns and the town began a quick decline.

 The last major construction in town was the bridge across the St Johns River in 1926.

 Astor has a large network of man made canals that provides access to the St. Johns River for its many fishing oriented residents.

 The entire area called Astor is within the boundaries of the Ocala National Forest.

-A major attraction in Astor today is the Blackwater Inn.
-It is noted for its good seafood and great river views from the main dining room downstairs and Williams Landing on the second floor.
+A major attraction in Astor for years was the Blackwater Inn.
+It was noted for its good seafood and great river views from the main dining room downstairs and Williams Landing on the second floor.

 It is the headquarters for boat rentals and boat tours, and is near local lodging facilities.

 Many Astor residents commute either west to the larger Lake County towns or east to the Daytona Beach area for their jobs.

 The community also relies heavily on ecotourism and is a popular destination for fishermen, hunters and boaters.